BBC: Revenue

-Headquarters and regional offices
+Assets

 Broadcasting House in Portland Place, central London, is the official headquarters of the BBC.
-It is home to six of the ten BBC national radio networks, BBC Radio 1, BBC Radio 1xtra, BBC Asian Network, BBC Radio 3, BBC Radio 4, and BBC Radio 4 Extra.
+It is home to the BBC's national and international radio networks (BBC Radio 1, BBC Radio 1Xtra, BBC Asian Network, BBC Radio 2, BBC Radio 3, BBC Radio 4, BBC Radio 4 Extra, BBC Radio 6 Music and the BBC World Service), with the exception of BBC Radio 5 Live and BBC Radio 5 Sports Extra which have broadcast from MediaCityUK in Salford since 2011.
 It is also the home of BBC News, which relocated to the building from BBC Television Centre in 2013.
 On the front of the building are statues of Prospero and Ariel, characters from William Shakespeare's play The Tempest, sculpted by Eric Gill.
 Renovation of Broadcasting House began in 2002, and was completed in 2012.

-Until it closed at the end of March 2013, BBC Television was based at BBC Television Centre, a purpose built television facility opened in 1960 located in White City, 4 mi west of central London.
+Until it closed at the end of March 2013, BBC Television was based at Television Centre, a purpose-built television facility opened in 1960 located in White City, 4 mi west of central London.
 This facility was host to a number of famous guests and programmes through the years, and its name and image is familiar with many British citizens.
-Nearby, the BBC White City complex contains numerous programme offices, housed in Centre House, the Media Centre and Broadcast Centre.
+Nearby, the White City Place complex contains numerous programme offices, housed in Centre House, the Media Centre and Broadcast Centre.
 It is in this area around Shepherd's Bush that the majority of BBC employees worked.

 As part of a major reorganisation of BBC property, the entire BBC News operation relocated from the News Centre at BBC Television Centre to the refurbished Broadcasting House to create what is being described as "one of the world's largest live broadcast centres".
-The BBC News Channel and BBC World News relocated to the premises in early 2013.
+The BBC News Channel and BBC News International relocated to the premises in early 2013.
 Broadcasting House is now also home to most of the BBC's national radio stations, and the BBC World Service.
 The major part of this plan involved the demolition of the two post-war extensions to the building and construction of an extension designed by Sir Richard MacCormac of MJP Architects.
 This move concentrated the BBC's London operations, allowing them to sell Television Centre.